Q: How much savings should an 83 year old have?

-So much discussion about retirement planning focuses on calculating savings for retirement, but it is just as important to manage your resources carefully after you stop working full-time.
+A: So much discussion about retirement planning focuses on calculating savings for retirement, but it is just as important to manage your resources carefully after you stop working full time.

 Unfortunately, a lot of retirement commentary tends to give one-size-fits all or formulaic responses to questions about how much retirement savings a person should have at a given age, but the truth is that the right answer depends very much on each individual's needs and circumstances.

-The first step is identifying the factors that can impact how much you money you'll need.
+To determine your retirement savings needs, the first step is to identify the factors that can impact how much you money you'll need.
 Then you can decide whether you feel comfortable calculating the extent to which your retirement savings are sufficient to meet these needs, or if you need to consult a financial planning professional to help you.

 Once you have that figure, think ahead to anything that might meaningfully change your annual spending.
 This might include a vacation or a significant purchase that you are planning, or it might include a lifestyle change such as downsizing or moving to a senior living facility.

-On the other side of the ledge are any income or assets that are not included in your retirement savings.
+On the other side of the ledger are any income or assets that are not included in your retirement savings.

 As for other assets, a common example is if you own a house.
-A trade-off that may happen later in retirement is potentially selling your home to move into an adult living facility, your monthly expenses will probably rise but you should have proceeds from the house sale to help finance those expenses.
+A trade-off that may happen later in retirement is potentially selling your home to move into an adult living facility.
+While your monthly expenses would probably rise in that event, you may also have the net proceeds from the house sale to help finance those expenses.

-Projected life span and other retirement planning considerations
+3. Factor in projected life span and other retirement-planning considerations

 Once you know the net amount of expenses you have each year over and above income, you can start to figure out how much retirement savings would be necessary to cover that amount in the years ahead.
-The tricky part is that there is no way of knowing how many years of net expenses you need to cover.
+The tricky part is that there is no way to know how many years of net expenses you need to cover.